The best tea canisters are airtight and opaque. Here are my picks that do the job beautifully. Plus, get my tips on how

 Keep tea away from heat which can degrade your tea.
 Don’t keep your tea near a window or a stove.
 It’s best when kept at room temperature.

 Tea can absorb odor easily from the air around it, so store it away from anything with too strong of a smell like spices or coffee.

-You’ll notice some tea sellers will vacuum seal the tea bags and that’s to keep out any air, this gives tea a longer shelf life.
+You’ll notice some tea sellers will vacuum seal the tea bags , to keep out any air and gives tea a longer shelf life.
 Squeeze the air out of zip bags first before sealing them to remove as much air as possible.

 Keep tea away from light since it can deteriorate your tea.
 This is why it’s not recommended to store tea in clear glass jars unless it’s kept in a dark place.